aranaescobedo/acr/README.md

 ## Script Descriptions

 - **[import-docker-images-to-acr.ps1]**: Imports Docker images from Docker Hub to your ACR for efficient storage and distribution.
+- **[repository-image-size.ps1]**: Calculates the size of repositories in the Azure Container Registry and outputs the image results to the console.

 ## Disclaimer